Tatianna

-Joey Santolini (born Joseph Michael Santolini; December 1, 1987), better known by his stage name Tatianna, is an American drag queen, musician, and reality television personality from Washington, D.C.
+Joseph Michael "Joey" Santolini (born December 1, 1987), better known by his stage name Tatianna, is an American drag queen, musician, and reality television personality from Washington, D.C.
 He is best known for competing on the second season of RuPaul's Drag Race and later the second season of RuPaul's Drag Race: All Stars.
 She released her debut album, T1, in 2018.

 Early life

 Santolini was born on December 1, 1987 in Arlington, Virginia.
 He is of Italian and African American descent.
-He received a license in cosmetology after his senior year in high school.
-He started dressing as a girl when he was fourteen, and started drag professionally in 2007.
-He originally applied for season one of Drag Race, but was rejected for being too young.
+He originally attended Yorktown High School, but moved to Falls Church High School after his freshman year due to bullying.
+He received a license in cosmetology after his senior year in high school, from where he graduated in 2006.
+He started dressing as a girl when he was fourteen, occasionally attended school in drag, and started drag professionally in 2007; his first show was performed at Apex, a gay bar in Washington D.C.
+He originally applied for season one of Drag Race, but was rejected at the time.
+At the time of the cast reveal of Drag Race, he was residing in Falls Church with his grandparents, working at a hair salon in Arlington, and corresponding with his mother and stepfather, who were then living in Florida.